By Alex Morgan, Senior AI Tools Analyst

 -

 Accellion: An enterprise-file-sharing service, Accellion, experienced a significant breach attributed to a vulnerable third-party library.
-The fallout enabled unauthorised access to sensitive user data across multiple sectors, reinforcing the need for tighter scrutiny of third-party dependencies, like those utilized in tools such as CopyFail.
+The fallout enabled unauthorized access to sensitive user data across multiple sectors, reinforcing the need for tighter scrutiny of third-party dependencies, like those utilized in tools such as CopyFail.

 These examples illustrate that the repercussions of such vulnerabilities extend far beyond financial loss; they can result in reputational damage, loss of customer trust, and regulatory scrutiny.